-Course Name Data Management and Analysis for Research Course Number 0AVA316 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days FallAB Mon3 Instructor Satbyul KIM, Takahiro Sato Overview This course aims to train students to work with the data for conducting their scientific research in Sport for Development and Peace.
+Course Name Data Management and Analysis for Research Course Number 0AVA316 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days FallAB Mon3 Instructor Satbyul KIM, Xiaojie Tian, Takahiro Sato Overview This course aims to train students to work with the data for conducting their scientific research in Sport for Development and Peace.
 Students will learn the interview skills and survey methods for a qualitative study and study design and data collection for a quantitative study for their problem statements and research questions.
 Remarks Organized by Tsukuba.
 Lectures are conducted in English. face-to-face Course Type lectures Relation to Degree 1.
-General-propose competence: Knowledge application, Management Program Competences Degree program competence: Basic knowledge and practical skills in sports, Frogram competences physical education, and health Course Objectives 1) Students shall be able to distinguish the differences between quantitative (Learning Outcomes) and qualitative research, assess the roles of the researcher and the informant (in the research process, and apply qualitative and/or quantitative research in their work.
+General-propose competence: Knowledge application, Management Program Competences 2.
+Degree program competence: Basic knowledge and practical skills in sports, physical education, and health Course Objectives 1) Students shall be able to distinguish the differences between quantitative (Learning Outcomes) and qualitative research, assess the roles of the researcher and the informant in the research process, and apply qualitative and/or quantitative research in their work.
 2) Students also shall be able to understand interview methods and qualitative data coding and how theory and practice are used when writing a research thesis.
-3) Students shall be able to demonstrate their understanding of the practical application of quantitative reasoning and select the appropriate data Class Schedule collection method for a given problem.
-Crass scriedure (1) The nature of scientific knowledge (2) Qualitative Research 1: Introduction (3) Qualitative Research 2: Interview Method & Data Coding (4) Qualitative Research 3: Theory & Practice (5) Qualitative Research 4: Ethics in Research (6) Quantitative Research 1: Basic Concepts of Quantitative Research (7) Quantitative Research 2: Types of Variable (8) Quantitative Research 3: Data Collection Guide (9) Quantitative Research 4: Data Cleansing (10) Presentations Course Prerequisites Lectures are in English, and all the assignments should be completed in English.
-Grading Philosophy Assignment 1 (30%) Assignment 2 (30 %) Presentation (40%) Course Hours Reading the materials and presentation preparation Breakdown and Out-of- This course is considered as one credit hour which requires all students to Class Learning complete 45 hours including lectures and out of class preparation.
+3) Students shall be able to demonstrate their understanding of the practical application of quantitative reasoning and select the appropriate data collection method for a given problem.
+Class Schedule (1) The nature of scientific knowledge (2) Qualitative Research 1: Introduction (3) Qualitative Research 2: Interview Method & Data Coding (4) Qualitative Research 3: Theory & Practice (5) Qualitative Research 4: Ethics in Research (6) Quantitative Research 1: Basic Concepts of Quantitative Research (7) Quantitative Research 2: Types of Variable (8) Quantitative Research 3: Data Collection Guide (9) Quantitative Research 4: Data Cleansing (10) Presentations Course Prerequisites Lectures are in English, and all the assignments should be completed in English.
+Grading Philosophy Assignment 1 (30%) Assignment 2 (30 %) Presentation (40%) Course Hours Reading the materials and presentation preparation Breakdown and Out-of- This course is considered as one credit hour which requires all students to Dicardown and Out-Oi- •